findlayvaux/geck0x-blog/site/content/posts/what-is-ethereum-beginner-friendly-guide.md

 </p>
 </div>

 And it made the network open to everyone.
-You, me, the weird guy at the bus stop, we can all deploy smart contracts to the network.
+You, me, the weird blue guy at the bus stop, we can all deploy smart contracts to the network.

 Ethereum's open, code-executing network unlocked a world of goodies.